jolle93/qiot-hackfest-3AETHRDB-1/README.md

 # qiot-hackfest-3AETHRDB
-A python script to read sensors and server data over a REST interface
+A python script to read sensors and serve data over a REST interface